Treforis/Football-Score-Predictor/README.md

 Snapshot form features freeze at the end of the last completed season until `pipeline.py` reruns.

-The free API tier allows 10 requests per minute and returns no in-play data — scores appear only once a match is `FINISHED`.
+The free API tier allows 10 requests per minute and returns no in-play data, so scores appear only once a match is `FINISHED`.

 ## What was tested